 My approach uses a combination of data analysis and theoretical modeling, by means of stochastic dynamical systems, information theory, statistical physics, machine learning, and graph theory.
 During my PhD and my research stays (RIKEN Brain Institute, Japan; École Normale Supérieure, Paris, France), I became experienced in several behavioral/experimental methods, such as psychophysics, cellular electrophysiology, calcium imaging, and magnetic resonance.
 Thus, my research integrates theory, data analysis, and experiments, which, in combination, are increasingly important to understand the nervous system and to develop tools for clinical applications.

-I have published 27 peer-reviewed articles in top journals such as Neuron, Nature Reviews Neuroscience, PNAS, Science Advances, eLife, Journal of Neuroscience, Nature Communications Biology, and Cerebral Cortex, and one book-chapter (h-index = 17).
-My work has received more than 1,000 citations and has been presented in 21 international conferences.
+I have published 32 peer-reviewed articles (h-index = 19) in top journals such as Neuron, Nature Reviews Neuroscience, PNAS, Science Advances, eLife, Journal of Neuroscience, and Nature Communications Biology, and one book-chapter.
+My work has received more than 1,500 citations and has been presented in 21 international conferences.

 During my academic/scientific career, I have received personal fellowships such as a PhD scholarship from the Mexican Government (2006-2010) and the postdoctoral Juan de la Cierva fellowship from the Spanish Government (2016-2018).
 I also significantly contributed to several competitive private and public projects, including projects funded by the James McDonnell Foundation, the EU EraNet, FLAG-ERA, and the Human Brain project.
 Furthermore, I have contributed to the development of The Virtual Brain, an open-source platform for whole-brain simulations constraint by biological connectivity data to test both scientific and clinical questions.